microsoft/typed-rest-client/README.md

 set NODE_DEBUG=http
 ```

 ## Node support

 The typed-rest-client is built using the latest LTS version of Node 8.
-We also support the latest LTS for Node 4 and Node 6.
+We also support the latest LTS for Node 6 and newer.

 ## Contributing